Undergraduate Course

 - Planning and enacting collaboration across difference

-IGD is organized around multi-disciplinary readings (e.g., historical, sociological, psychological, personal narratives), experiential learning activities, small group work, and reflective writing and other exercises.
+IGD is organized around multi-disciplinary readings (e.g., historical, sociological, psychological, personal narratives), experiential learning activities, small group work, and reflective writing and additional exercises.
 Students analyze and learn about issues facing groups on campus, in higher education, and in broader society.
 The program invites students to learn and engage in Intergroup Dialogue as a form of Social Justice Education, engaging questions and practices of social responsibility.
+Class size is limited to enhance the quality of dialogue, exchange, and learning across students.

 Each intergroup dialogue is led by a team of two trained/experienced facilitators who frame and initiate co-learning through asking questions, identifying key points, guiding group process, and providing overall curricular structure for dialogue.
 This learning process builds community; explores differences, common ground, and intersections; and leads to in-depth discussion of persisting issues such as systemic racism.
 Students learn about coalitions and how to work together creatively in teams that encompass, acknowledge, and embrace different perspectives and experiences.